-A life celebration is a celebration of someone’s life before they pass away.
+A life celebration, also known as a living funeral, is a celebration of someone’s life before they pass away.
 It gives family and friends an opportunity to say goodbye, share memories and communicate their appreciation of that life.

 Photography by Edward Cross.